 Under the label of “beach parties,” you do have opportunities to go stand-up paddleboading, kayaking or swimming from the beach nearly every day.
 My kids enjoyed this free time along with the more structured excursions.

 You’ll also have some downtime on the ship, itself.
 UnCruise is unplugged, meaning there’s no WiFi.
 That was welcomed news to me.
 My younger son did play video games on his iPad, but more often, we would play games or cards as a family.
 And my older son actually read an 800-plus-page book with real paper pages!
 Imagine.

 One more thing that made UnCruise unlike other small ships that I’ve sailed on was the educational presentations at night.
 There were five guides on the ship, plus our guest birding expert.
-The guides are 20-somethings who all have a passion for nature.
-Each of them has either studied marine biology, geology, environmental science or a related field.
-Each evening, one of them gave a presentation about wildlife that we were likely to see that week.
+The guides were 20-somethings who all have a passion for nature.
+Each of them had either studied marine biology, geology, environmental science or a related field.
+In the evening, one of them gave a presentation about wildlife that we were likely to see that week.
 It really made our nature encounters more meaningful.
 For example, did you know that a pregnant whale shark can carry more than 300 babies in various stages of development in her body at one time?
 Or that a mockingbird has two voice boxes and can sing two songs at once?
-Or that a dolphin can put half of its brain into sleep mode, while it swims under guidance for the other half?
+Or that a dolphin can put half of its brain into sleep mode while it swims under guidance from the other half?
 Animals are truly fascinating!